fgh1999/FedTruthFinderImpl/README.md

 slave config_path[, log_path]
 ```

-`config_path` and 'log_path' have the same meanings as in [run master](#master).
+`config_path` and `log_path` here have the same meanings as in [run master](#master).
 Unfortunately, there's not a shell script provided for easing the startup of slaves at this moment, although it has been on the schedule.
 Hence, you have to manully enter these lines to run slaves.

 For instance, `slave ./config/client_1.json ./result/client_1.log`.